 Traditional buttermilk is sour milk leftover from making cheese or cream, but that’s not what you’re buying in most grocery stores.
 Most commercially produced buttermilk we buy on the shelves now is a cultured product produced with the addition of Lactococcus lactis cultures to simulate the naturally occurring bacteria found in old-fashioned buttermilk, but it bakes well.

-So instead of buying buttermilk for every recipe that calls for it (and wasting food) I use a trick my Grandmother taught me, many summers ago.
-To make an instant buttermilk substitute Grandma would sour regular milk with a little lemon or white vinegar and voila – buttermilk (aka: acidified buttermilk).
+So instead of buying buttermilk for every recipe that calls for it (and wasting food), I use a trick my Grandmother taught me, many summers ago.
+To make an instant buttermilk substitute Grandma would sour regular milk with a little lemon or white vinegar and voila – buttermilk (aka acidified buttermilk).

 How Far Can You Hack Your Buttermilk?

-Buttermilk substitute, in an instant.
+How to make buttermilk substitute, in an instant.
 A kitchen basic for every cook.

 Cooking in her home kitchen just outside Ottawa, Canada; Cori Horton is a food photographer, recipe blogger and Food Business Consultant.
 A Cordon Bleu-trained Chef, Cori spent five years as the owner of Nova Scotia's Dragonfly Inn, ten years in catering, and has been sharing all things delicious - right here - since 2010.